apple-phi/thtools/docs/source/devnotes/progress.rst

 using something like `tqdm <https://github.com/tqdm/tqdm>`_ to track the progress.
-By itself, that will not be helpful, since there is only one worker process per CPU core by default (and so the progress bar will not update until the very end), but you can change that using the :param:`chunks_per_node` argument.
+By itself, that will not be helpful, since there is only one worker process per CPU core by default (and so the progress bar will not update until the very end), but you can change that using the :attr:`chunks_per_node` argument.

 .. note::
     For :class:`~thtools.core.ToeholdTest` only, the caveat is that using many small chunks